gacetta/notes/JS - async.md

 the value stored in `onFulfilled` will be pushed to the microtask queue NOT the callback queue

 The event loop will ALWAYS check the microtask queue before the callback queue

+---
+## XML vs Promises
+---
+1. promise API is much easier to reason about / read.
+Clear semantics
+2. with callback, it's possible to call the callback twice.
+With promises it's impossible to run more than one function one time.
+3. with promises we don't have to know what we're going to do with the code before we start the process of fetching the data.

+---
+## Async / Await
+---
+when creating a function we can choose to create a function as an `async` function.

+we do so by adding `async` before the function:

+    const processData = async () => {}

+we can access the `async` data that we're waiting for using the `await` keyword

+    const processData = async () => {
+        let data = await asyncFunc(2);
+        data = await asyncFunc(data);
+        return data;
+    }